seasidesparrow/fulltext_data_model/README.md

 # fulltext_data_model
-JSON schema for ADS fulltext ingest
+This repository contains the draft schema for fulltext import, to provide a consistent storage model for fulltext processing

+2025 Mar 21: Matthew Templeton, ADS